RedhawkSDR/assets/sdr/components/SourceVITA49/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.SourceVITA49`.
+Contains the source and build script for the REDHAWK `rh.SourceVITA49` component.
 The `rh.SourceVITA49` component connects to a UDP/multicast or TCP VITA49 packet stream and converts the headers to SRI Keywords and data to the BULKIO interface of the user's choice for use within REDHAWK domain applications.